RiemerDijkstra/Brain_MRI_project/README.md

 Link to the Drive: https://drive.google.com/drive/folders/1CJw_d7F02Hm2ZlvKp95PPBVjD8rM8XEg?usp=sharing

 Moreover, we would like to credit the following GitHub repository for providing insight and guidance in creating reasonable Grad-CAM heatmaps: https://github.com/jacobgil/pytorch-grad-cam

+Thank you for visiting our repository!

+Paul, Joris, Raoul, Yuxuan, Alkiviadis & Riemer